yousefelassal/quote-cron/README.md

 > To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.

 > Choose a job you love, and you will never have to work a day in your life.

+> Wisdom has never made a bigot, but learning has.